marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

   }
 }
 {% endhighlight %}
-This is mostly usefull when we want to use operators as extractors.
+This is mostly useful when we want to provide "operator like" experience for the programmers.
+For example when we want to match `List`s using `e1 :: e2 :: tail` expression.

 #### Scala buildin extractors